The contact mapping class group and rational unknots in lens spaces: Background and preliminary results

 Let $V = S^1 \times D^2$ and choose coordinates for $H_1(\bd V)$ such that $0$ is a longitude $S^1 \times \{p\}$ (product framing), and $\infty$ is a meridian.
 Let $p/q$ is a rational number and $k$ be the unique integer such that $\frac{p+kq}{q} \in [-1,0)$, and

 where $r_n \leq -1$, and $r_i \leq -2$ for $i=0,\ldots,n-1$.

-\begin{theorem}[Honda \cite{Honda:classification1}] Suppose $V = S^1 \times D^2$ with two dividing curves of slope $s = p/q$.
+\begin{theorem}[Giroux \cite{Giroux:classification}, Honda \cite{Honda:classification1}] Suppose $V = S^1 \times D^2$ with two dividing curves of slope $s = p/q$.
 Fix a characteristic foliation $\mathcal F$ on $\partial V$ that is divided by the dividing curves.
 Then \begin{enumerate} \item there are $\left|(r_0+1)\cdots(r_{n-1}+1)r_n\right|$ tight contact structures up to isotopy fixing $\mathcal{F}$, \item there is one to one correspondence between tight contact structures on $V$ and $T(\lfloor s \rfloor,s)$, \item if $s \in \mathbb{Z}$, there is a unique tight contact structure and it is universally tight, \item if $s \notin \mathbb{Z}$, there are exactly two universally tight contact structures, \item a tight contact structure on $V$ is universally tight if and only if it has the extremal relative Euler class, which evaluates to $\pm(|q| - 1)$ on a convex meridian disk $D$ of $V$ whose boundary intersects the dividing curves on $\partial V$ minimally.
 In this case, all dividing curves on $D$ is boundary-parallel.
 See Figure~\ref{fig:univ} for example. \end{enumerate} \end{theorem}

 To study tight contact structures on lens spaces, it is useful to use different coordinates for a solid torus.
-We say a tight contact solid torus with convex boundary is a \dfn{solid torus with lower meridian} if it has two dividing curves of slope $s$ with meridional slope $r$, and any convex torus in the solid torus parallel to the boundary has a dividing slope clockwise of $r$ and counterclockwise of $s$ in the Farey graph.
-We denote it by $S(s,r;l)$.

-We say a tight contact solid torus with convex boundary is a \dfn{solid tours with upper meridian} if it has two dividing curves of slope $s$ with meridional slope $r$, and any convex torus in the solid torus parallel to the boundary has a dividing slope counterclockwise of $r$ and clockwise of $s$ in the Farey graph.
-We denote it by $S(s,r;u)$.
+First, we fix a homology basis of $T^2 \times [0,1]$ so that the slopes of curves on $T^2 \times \{t\}$ are well-defined.
+We say a solid torus is a \dfn{solid torus with lower meridian of slope r} if it is formed from $T^2\times [0,1]$ by collapsing the leaves of a linear foliation (closed curves) on $T^2\times \{0\}$ of slope $r$.
+We denote it by $S_r$.
+If there is a contact structure on $S_r$ such that the boundary is convex with two dividing curves of slope $s$, then we denote the contact manifold by $S_r(s)$.
+We also note that any convex torus in $S_r(s)$ parallel to the boundary has a dividing slope clockwise of $r$ and counterclockwise of $s$ in the Farey graph.
+We can similarly define the \dfn{solid torus with upper meridian of slope $r$} similarly except we collapse leaves of a linear foliation on $T^2\times \{1\}$ of slope $r$ and denote the result by $S^r$.
+We also denote by $S^r(s)$ the contact structure on $S^r$ with convex boundary having two dividing curves of slope $s$.
+We note that any convex torus in $S^r(s)$ parallel to the boundary has a dividing slope counterclockwise of $r$ and clockwise of $s$ in the Farey graph.